Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Abjuration/Greater Restoration.md

     - Diamond dust worth at least 100 gp, which the spell consumes

 ## Description:
 You imbue a creature you touch with positive energy to undo a debilitating effect.
-You can reduce the target's exhaustion level by one, or end one of the following effects on the target:\n\n- One effect that charmed or petrified the target\n- One curse, including the target's attunement to a cursed magic item\n- Any reduction to one of the target's ability scores\n- One effect reducing the target's hit point maximum\n
+You can reduce the target's exhaustion level by one, or end one of the following effects on the target:

+- One effect that charmed or petrified the target

+- One curse, including the target's attunement to a cursed magic item

+- Any reduction to one of the target's ability scores

+- One effect reducing the target's hit point maximum